What is usability testing?

 Test all LiveSession features for 14 days, no credit card required.Sign up free

-We’ve talked a lot about usability testing, but it’s time to find out what the right testing for your business may be.
-The key types of testing are:
+We’ve talked a lot about usability testing, but it’s time to find out what the right type of testing for your business might be.
+The key types are:

 1. In-person vs remote usability testing